Until further notice,

 all in-person gatherings and services are ON HOLD.

-The rate of transmission of COVID-19 by state may be found here.
+The rate of transmission of COVID-19 in VT (and other states) may be found here.

 When Rt is below 1.0, the virus will stop spreading.